Skip to main content

 "We ended up throwing the ball quite a bit, so that's always tough on the line and everything, and there's definitely times I could have gotten rid of the ball quicker and gone through my progressions faster," Wentz said, crediting Pittsburgh.
 "They play hard.
 They play physical.
 They made it tough on us."

 Minnesota converted just four of 14 third downs (29 percent).
 Mason averaged 3.6 yards rushing on 16 carries, with a long run of 9.
 Both of Wentz's interceptions were touched at the line – the first, intended for Addison, was tipped by rookie Derrick Harmon and snatched over the middle by DeShon Elliott; All-Pro game-wrecker T.J.
 Watt, who had one of Pittsburgh's six sacks, batted the second one to himself after it was tipped initially by Cameron Heyward.
+O'Connell said the club tried containing Watt's effectiveness.

-"I thought we did do a pretty good job early moving the football via, you know, the ball coming out pretty quick and trying to find ways to get some catch-and-run opportunities," O'Connell added.
-"But as you stack some of those negative plays you just end up in down and distances that are very conducive for them, and then eventually the score is very conducive for them, and you're trying to make sure you piece together what was the original plan and making sure you never want to leave 90 (Watt) to an open edge.
+"We had some breakdowns in some other areas, and it just kind of took us out of the flow of being able to run the football; it took us out of the flow of being able to use our play-action pass game," the coach debriefed.
+"I thought we did do a pretty good job early moving the football via, you know, the ball coming out pretty quick and trying to find ways to get some catch-and-run opportunities.
+But as you stack some of those negative plays you just end up in down and distances that are very conducive for them, and then eventually the score is very conducive for them and you're trying to make sure you piece together what was the original plan and making sure you never want to leave 90 (Watt) to an open edge.

 "I think one of the few times we did [leave Watt uncovered] he got off the ball so fast they called him for an offside in the neutral zone," O'Connell continued.
 "But then as you lose your center and then, obviously, B.O., it has some effect on the execution – but I don't look at it as anything more than the next man up and we've got to consistently do some more simple things early on in the game just from a standpoint of doing our job, and that's the execution [that's seen] when it's all 11, when it's all there."

-Even with Jefferson breaking through in the first half – he matched his receptions total from Week 3 (four) on the Vikings first drive and racked up eight grabs for 97 yards in the first two frames (it was only the second time in his career that he's met the 8-catch, 95-plus yard thresholds in a half) – and reigning NFC Defensive Player of the Week Isaiah Rodgers blocking a field goal, momentum escaped Minnesota.
+Even with Jefferson breaking through in the first half – he matched his receptions total from Week 3 (four) on the Vikings first drive and racked up eight grabs for 97 yards in the first two frames (it was only the second time in his career that he's met the 8-catch, 95-plus yard thresholds in a half) – and reigning NFC Defensive Player of the Week Isaiah Rodgers blocking a field goal, momentum eluded Minnesota.

 Wentz's successful 2-point conversion pass to Nailor on the ensuing snap was special, as well.
-He placed the ball on Nailor's inside shoulder, away from the danger, as he moved across the back of the end zone.
+He placed the ball on Nailor's inside shoulder, away from danger, as he executed a short corner route from the slot.

 View game action photos from the Vikings vs. Steelers game at Croke Park in Dublin, Ireland.